House values to jump as Auckland Council publishes new RV

 More than half a million homes in Auckland are expected to see a jump in value - potentially by as much as 50 per cent - when rating valuations are released next month.

-With the average house price value across the Auckland region having risen by 40 per cent since the latest rates valuation (RV) three years ago, property experts are expecting to see a similar rise in RV across the city.
+The average house price value across the Auckland region has risen 40 per cent since the latest rates valuation (RV) three years ago, and property experts are expecting a similar rise in RV across the city.

 "We will see some lifts, for example in the inner-city suburbs, where prices have moved quite significantly from three years ago."